runwhen-contrib/rw-cli-codecollection/readme_header.md

 ![](docs/GitHub_Banner.jpg)

 # RunWhen Public Codecollection
-This repository is the primary public codecollection that is to be used within the RunWhen platform.
-It contains codebundles that can be used in SLIs, SLOs, and TaskSets.
+This repository is a codecollection that is to be used within the RunWhen platform.
+It contains codebundles that can be used in SLIs, and TaskSets.

 Please see the **[contributing](CONTRIBUTING.md)** and **[code of conduct](CODE_OF_CONDUCT.md)** for details on adding your contributions to this project.